wasix-org/cargo-wasix/doc/steps.md

 binary.

 These two sections are emitted by default into all `*.wasm` binaries (including release builds).
-Using `cargo wasi`, though, you can ensure they're deleted from release builds in your `Cargo.toml`:
+Using `cargo wasix`, though, you can ensure they're deleted from release builds in your `Cargo.toml`:

 ```toml